ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-security-risk-management-plan.md

 #### Proposed treatments

-* Forward logs to a SIEM solution
+* Forward logs to a Security Information Event Management (SIEM) solution
-* Agency training for security and system administrators for the use of Security Centre / Sentinel
+* Agency training for security and system administrators for the use of Security Centre
-* Monitoring of events within Security Centre / Sentinel
+* Monitoring of events within Security Centre

 #### Target likelihood